Why these green lines look both straight and curved

 Upon closer inspection, we can see tiny gray shapes of various shades and sizes within the squares.
 The scientist suggested that these small forms trick the brain into thinking that the straight green lines are actually curved.

-“These little gray squares actually hide a series of lines/stripes positioned at different angles.
+“These little gray squares actually hide a series of lines or stripes positioned at different angles.
 When we look directly at the squares, these lines seem chaotic, but they become much more noticeable to our peripheral vision,” Dr. Troscianko explained.

-To explore the hidden power of the image, the scientist ran it through a computer model he developed himself.
-This model simulates how human vision perceives contrasts, which in this context means simply the difference between shades of gray.
+To explore the image’s hidden effects, the scientist ran it through a computer model he developed himself.
+This model simulates how human vision perceives contrast — the difference between shades of gray.

 The model revealed patterns in the original image that were difficult to detect with the naked eye.
 Specifically, it uncovered hidden curved lines formed by the “stones,” creating chaos for our peripheral vision.